 Diamond-tipped drill bits are often used in precision drilling applications requiring a clean, precise hole.
 They can be used to drill holes in a variety of materials, including tiles, bricks, concrete, and granite.
 Diamond-tipped drill bits are also commonly used in the jewelry industry for drilling through precious stones and gems.

-Normally, we can use light tools and heavy-duty tools for drilling stones and concrete.
-At home, we can use a regular hammer drill, in the site we can use rotary hammers, and beyond that, we can use a huge drilling machines with larger diameter core bits for both stone and concrete.
+Normally, we can use light tools and heavy-duty tools for drilling stones.
+At home, we can use a regular hammer drill, in the site we can use rotary hammers, and beyond that, we can use a huge drilling machines with larger diameter core bits for both stone.

 Let’s talk about DIY and construction sites.